IshaanDugar/Python-Zoom-LogBot/README.md

 # Python-Zoom-LogBot
 There you have it, an auto-logger for your Zoom meetings.

-### YOU MUST HAVE THE PYTHON LANGUAGE INSTALLED ON YOUR DEVICE FOR THIS TO WORK
+### YOU MUST HAVE THE PYTHON LANGUAGE INSTALLED ON YOUR DEVICE FOR THIS TO WORK ALONG WITH ALL THE LIBRARIES.
+### INSTALL PYTHON FROM https://python.org or https://www.anaconda.com/
+### INSTALL LIBRARIES BY TYPING 'pip install module' where module is the name of the library in the command prompt.

 Now, for you to use it, follow these steps for setting up your bot successfully.

 From the 'Zoom' folder from this repository, you will find files like 'Mon.csv', 'Tue.csv'.etc.